amirmohideen/Quest2Specs/README.md

      | **Grip** (side squeeze button) | Makes a full fist |

    - **3.3** If necessary, here is how you recalibrate your controller hand models: <br>
-     Grab your controllers and rest them on your thighs, pointing forward.
-Look at your controllers, then click the joystick (press down on the thumbstick) to reset that hand.
-(Do this for both hands).
+     - Grab your controllers and rest them on your thighs, pointing forward.
+     - Look at your controllers, then click the joystick (press down on the thumbstick) to reset that hand (Do this for both hands).

    - **3.4** If needed, fine-tune: